The One-Build System: Create Once, Sell to 100 Clients for $30K–$50K Operators

 Each move builds on the previous.
 Skip one, the system collapses.

-Move 1: Document the Repeat — Find What You’re Rebuilding Weekly
+Move 1: Document the Repeat to Find 16–32 Weekly Rebuild Hours

 Most founders can’t systematize because they don’t know what to systematize.

-They feel busy.
-They know they’re recreating work.
-But they can’t pinpoint exactly what’s getting rebuilt or how much time it actually consumes.
+They feel busy and know they’re recreating work, but they can’t pinpoint exactly what’s getting rebuilt or how much time it actually consumes.

-The mechanism: Without documentation, repeated work stays invisible.
-What’s invisible can’t be systematized.
-What isn’t systematized keeps consuming time forever.
+The mechanism: without documentation, repeated work stays invisible.
+What’s invisible can’t be systematized, and what isn’t systematized keeps consuming time forever.

 Start with brutal honesty about what you’re rebuilding.

-We tracked her actual work for two weeks.
+We tracked her deliverables for two weeks.
 Not calendar blocks.
-Actual deliverables created.
+Actual outputs created.

 Total rebuild time: 32 hours across 14 days = 16 hours weekly